Jorun Thørring

 Jorun Thørring is a Norwegian writer, born in Tromsø in 1955.
-She lives in Melhus, is a specialist in gynaecology, and has her own private practice in Trondheim.
+She lives in Melhus Municipality, is a specialist in gynaecology, and has her own private practice in Trondheim.
 She made her literary debut in 2005 with the crime novel Skyggemannen (The Shadow Man).

 In 2007 she won the Havmann Award, a literary award for the best Northern Norwegian book published in the previous year, for her novel Tarantellen (The Tarantula).